-Dr. John Arthur Roe, was born in Chatham, Ontario.
+Dr. John Arthur Roe was born in Chatham, Ontario.
 He was raised on a farm in South Buxton, the youngest of 4 children, 2 boys and 2 girls.
-His parents were Ledson and Darcy (Coatsworth) Roe.
-Dr. Roe was educated in a one-room schoolhouse S.S. #7, in Raleigh Twp and attended Merlin District High School.
+His parents were Ledson and Darcy (Coatsworth) Roe and his siblings were Robert, Betty and Margaret.
+Dr. Roe was educated in a one-room schoolhouse S.S. #7, in Raleigh Twp and he attended Merlin District High School.

 Dr. Roe attended the University of Western Ontario in 1952 and graduated M.D. in 1958.
 Dr. Roe, interned at Hamilton General Hospital.
 He specialized in Ob/Gyn at Victoria Hospital in London and Hamilton General Hospital.
 He completed his course of studies in 1963 and became a Fellow of the Royal College of Surgeons in Ob/Gyn also in 1963.

-Dr. Roe enjoys watercolor painting and sings in the choir at Holy Trinity Anglican Church.
-Dr. and Mrs. Roe enjoy traveling to different parts of the world and to their vacation home in the Kawartha Lake District.
+Dr. Roe enjoyed watercolour painting and he sang in the choir at Holy Trinity Anglican Church.
+Dr. and Mrs. Roe enjoyed traveling to different parts of the world and to their vacation home in the Kawartha Lake District.